alan-turing-institute/sqlsynthgen/docs/source/health_data.rst

 This is the level of fidelity we found to be the best balance between the needs of our use case, the effort of implementing the generators, and the privacy guarantees our src-stats queries have.
 All the source stats queries use differential privacy.

-There are some aspects of the configuration that are bespoke to how the CC HIC data set uses the OMOP CDM.
+There are some aspects of the configuration that are bespoke to how the CCHIC data set uses the OMOP CDM.
-For instance, some columns that are all ``null`` in the CC HIC data are made ``null`` here, and some tables that were empty are left empty in the synthetic data as well.
+For instance, some columns that are all ``null`` in the CCHIC data are made ``null`` here, and some tables that were empty are left empty in the synthetic data as well.
 One thus shouldn't take this as a generic OMOP SSG configuration.
 It is, however, an excellent starting point to develop other OMOP configs for particular datasets.